Theory on variational high-dimensional tensor networks: Notation and Preliminary

-In our setup, each projector $P^{(i)}$ can be unitarily embedded by a $D^2 d \times D^2 d$ unitary matrix $U_{i}$ (as shown in the Fig. ~\ref{illustration_peps} (b)).
-One can obtain the $D^4 \times d$ local tensor by contracting with a constant reference state $|0\rangle$ on a physical leg.
-The local tensors $A_{\alpha, \beta, \gamma, \lambda, j}^{i}$ are drawn uniformly from the Stiefel manifold of isometries and approximately form the unitary $t$-design.
-In the following, we utilize diagrammatic languages to describe the Haar-random integration over each local tensor (see the detail descriptions in Ref.\cite{liu2022presence}).
-More specifically, the second moment integral over Haar measure has the following spin representation:
+In our setup, each projector $P^{(i)}$ can be unitarily embedded into a $D^2 d \times D^2 d$ unitary matrix $U_i$ [as shown in the Fig. ~\ref{illustration_peps} (b)].
+One can obtain the $D^4 \times d$ local tensor $A_{\alpha, \beta, \gamma, \lambda, j}^{(i)}$ by contracting with a constant reference state $|0\rangle$ on a physical leg.
+These local tensors are drawn uniformly from the Stiefel manifold of isometries and approximately form the unitary $t$-design.

-where we define the fourfold reference state as $|\vec{0}\rangle = |0\rangle^{\otimes 4}$, and we apply different types of connections over the indices as spin variable:
+The integral over the $t$-th moment of a Haar-random unitary is given by the Weingarten calculus~\cite{brouwer1996diagrammatic, collins2006integration}.
+In the following, we utilize diagrammatic languages to describe the Haar-random integration over each local tensor, which maps the integration results into a spin representation.
+More specifically, for the first moment of a Haar-random unitary $\overline{U\otimes U^\dagger}$, we have:

+where $\text{Dim}(U)$ indicates the corresponding dimension of the unitary tensor, $\bar{U}$ is the complex conjudgate of $U$, and the spin variable takes the connection:

+The weight factor $1/\text{Dim}(U)$ is given by the Weingarten calculus.
+Indeed, each spin can only take one value (we denote as a thick down arrow), which corresponds to a spin-$0$ model.
+The second moment integral over Haar measure $\overline{U\otimes U^\dagger \otimes U \otimes U^\dagger}$ has the following spin representation: